Program Contact: Tracy Wall 203-582-8212 or Ken Kosior 203-582-3931

 Technical Standards and Essential Requirements

 Cognitive/Reasoning Skills: Students must possess a range of cognitive and reasoning skills that allows them to master the broad and complex body of knowledge that comprises a physical therapy curriculum.
 Students must have the ability to follow course syllabi, assignments/exams, practicals and any other action plans developed by the faculty/program.
-They must exhibit the ability to develop problem-solving skills, and to make clinical decisions rapidly, under pressure, to set priorities and improvise in a timely manner consistent with professional practice.
+They must exhibit the ability to develop problem-solving skills, and to make clinical decisions rapidly, under pressure and in busy clinical environments, to set priorities and improvise in a timely manner consistent with professional practice.
 This includes the ability to analyze, integrate and synthesize objective and subjective data to make timely decisions that reflect consistent and thoughtful deliberation within best practice standards.
-Students must be able to demonstrate the ability to perform these cognitive skills efficiently, with flexibility and while using appropriate clinical reasoning that is inherent to the needs in the clinical environment.
+Students must be able to demonstrate the ability to perform these cognitive skills efficiently, with flexibility, and while using appropriate clinical reasoning that is inherent to the needs in the clinical environment.

 Examples of specific cognitive/reasoning skills include but are not limited to: